RajithaMuthukrishnan/calorie_predictor/README.md

 **Calories Predictor**

-An application to predict the calories burned using inputs - Gender, Age, Height, Weight, Duraion and Heart rate (beats per minute).
+An application to predict the calories burned using inputs - Gender, Age, Height, Weight, Duration and Heart rate (beats per minute).
 Multiple Machine and Deep Learning models were designed and the best performing model is used to predict the calories burned.

 _Prerequisite_ :